Doing business with Iran

 Other factors for New Zealand exporters to consider

-But Iran will remain a challenging market to do business in.
+Iran will remain a challenging market in which to do business.
 An opaque regulatory environment, weak commercial law and IP protection, very high tariff levels and problems with corruption mean that New Zealand companies looking to do business in Iran will need to do their homework.
 Finding the right local partner will be critical.

 Get legal advice

-New Zealanders must fully comply with these regulations.
+New Zealanders must fully comply with the sanctions regulations.
 Given the technical nature of the regulations, and the penalties for non-compliance, it’s essential you get independent legal advice if you are contemplating doing business with Iran.
 This guidance material does not constitute legal advice.
 MFAT is not responsible for any loss or damage caused to any person relying on this material.

-If you have questions about the requirements imposed by the United Nations (Iran – Joint Comprehensive Plan of Action) Regulations 2016 (external link) (external link) or doing business with Iran, email: firstname.lastname@example.org.
+If you have questions about sanctions or the requirements imposed by the United Nations (Iran – Joint Comprehensive Plan of Action) Regulations 2016 (external link) or doing business with Iran, email: firstname.lastname@example.org.
 If you have general questions about doing business in Iran, call New Zealand Trade and Enterprise on 0800 555 888, or email email@example.com.

 Media and resources